codeinchq/psr15-middlewares/README.md

 * [`BlockUnsecureRequestsMiddleware`](src/BlockUnsecureRequestsMiddleware.php) Blocks unsecure (other than `HTTPS`) requests responses
 * [`CallableMiddleware`](src/CallableMiddleware.php) Uses a callable as a middleware
 * [`ExceptionCaptureMiddleware`](src/ExceptionCaptureMiddleware.php) Captures exceptions thrown during the handling of the request
-* [`HttpVersionCheckMiddleware`](src/HttpVersionCheckMiddleware.php) Insure that the HTTP version of the response is the same of the version used for the request.
 * [`PhpGpcVarsMiddleware`](src/PhpGpcVarsMiddleware.php) Extract PSR-7 request data to PHP GPC variables `$_GET`, `$_POST`, `$_COOKIE` and `$_SERVER`
 * [`PhpSessionMiddleware`](src/PhpSessionMiddleware.php) Read sesion cookie from PSR-7 requests and add session cookie to PSR-7 responses